roarer008/STDN/README.md

 # mycode
-Else datasets will be available soon.
+JiNan dataset will be available after paper is accepted.

 Run the model in PeMS04:
 ```